EnterpriseDB/tpa/docs/src/patroni.md

 created, Patroni will create replicas and configure replication.
 TPA will then remove any postgres configuration files used during setup.

-Once setup postgres can continue to be managed using TPA and settings in `config.yml` for the cluster.
+Once set up, Postgres can continue to be managed using TPA and settings in `config.yml` for the cluster.
 You can also use Patroni interfaces, such as the command line `patronictl` and the REST API, but it is recommended to use TPA methods wherever possible.